Wayne County Court Records

 Guardianship proceedings for incapacitated adults and minor children generate records including the application, investigating report, letters of guardianship, annual reports, and accountings.
 These records are generally accessible to the public, though certain medical and financial information within the file may be restricted.
 Mental health commitment records associated with guardianship proceedings are confidential.

-Wayne County’s court system provides multiple pathways—online, in person, and by mail—to access the records maintained across its divisions.
-By understanding which court handles your matter and using the appropriate search tools, you can efficiently locate the case information you need.
-When in doubt, contact the relevant clerk’s office directly for guidance on current procedures and fees.
+Wayne County's court system gives you multiple pathways — online, in person, and by mail — to access records maintained across its divisions.
+By identifying which court handled your matter and using the right search tools, you can find the case information you need efficiently.
+When in doubt, contact the relevant clerk's office directly for guidance on current procedures and fees.